Injured in a Trip and Fall Accident?

 When a person sustains injuries and losses in a trip and fall that was someone else’s fault, they have important legal rights under Texas law.
 Texas personal injury law holds parties responsible for the injuries they cause and this certainly includes trip and fall accidents.

 If you or a loved one have been injured in a trip and fall accident, you may have questions about “what to do next,” and you may not even know where to start.
-Please know that we offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
+Our Houston trip and fall attorneys offer a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877, or click HERE to send us a question, or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 How a Trip and Fall Can Affect Your Life